The online Comment window has expired

 • Default_avatar

-Ryan Daniels over 1 year ago
+Ryan Daniels about 2 years ago

 I urge the Committee not to make cuts to the Milwaukee Public Library’s budget.
 Now more than ever, this community needs all the support the library and its staff can provide to our children, teens and adults.
 Curtailing hours and locations will have an adverse impact on access to programming, computers, WiFi, books and so many other critical resources currently offered.
 Please restore the $1.9M.